top of page

 new.png

 We found that hearing the perpetrator’s perspective led to a shorter recommended sentence, and more importantly, less dehumanization.
-These results highlight the impactful nature of someone’s story in influencing perceptions of their behavior.
-This work has been presented at two national conferences and is currently in preparation for submission.
+These results highlight the impactful nature of someone’s story in influencing perceptions of their behavior (Kahhale et al., revise & resubmit).

 publications & presentations